Imputing Missing Census Block Group Data

 gdf.loc[col_missing, col] = estimates

-# MOE Propagation: inflate margins of error for imputed cells
+# MOE propagation: inflate margins for imputed cells (conservative 1.5x buffer)

 for moe_col in moe_cols: